BaxterSimwanza/starred-git-repositories-service/README.md

 ## Getting Started
 There are two recommended ways to run this project: With Docker or as a Spring Boot App in your Java IDE.
 But first, clone the GitHub repository.
 ### Method 1: Docker
+First of all, open an IDE like Eclipse or Spring Tool Suite in order to build the java application.
+* Open the IDE and import the project as a Maven project.
+* After the dependancies are successfully downloaded, right click on the project, go to **Run As > Maven Install** .
+This will compile and build the necessary files of the project to be used in by Docker. **PLEASE NOTE: The standard JRE cannot build projects, so change the compiler to JDK if it is JRE in the preferences**.
+This step is critical!
-* Install Docker on your computer.
+Next, Install Docker on your computer.
 If you are on linux, make sure to install docker-compose aswell.
-* First run Docker, and in your terminal go to the root folder of the application.
+Run Docker, and open the root folder of the application in your terminal.
-To build the application for the first time simply run this command
+To build the Docker image and run the container simply execute this command
 ```
 docker-compose up --build
 ```